tmcallaghan/iibench-mongodb/README.md

 Running the benchmark
 =====================

-In the default configuration the benchmark will run for 1 hour, or 100 million inserts, whichever comes first.
+In the default configuration the benchmark will run for 10 minutes, or 2 billion inserts, whichever comes first.

 ```bash
 git clone https://github.com/tmcallaghan/iibench-mongodb.git